-We're an open access walk-in facility which provides services in accordance to the guidelines set by the United Kingdom Haemophilia Centre Doctor’s Organisation (UKHCDO).
+We're an open access walk-in facility, providing services in accordance with the guidelines set by the United Kingdom Haemophilia Centre Doctor’s Organisation (UKHCDO).

 Where to find us

 We're located on C level of Southampton General Hospital.
-Please enter via the main entrance, continue through the double doors to children's outpatients (between M&S and Subway), and the centre can be found on your right.
+Please come in through the main entrance, continue through the double doors to children's outpatients (between M&S and Subway), and you will find us on your right.

 We have one allocated parking space for patients who need to come in for emergency treatment.
 The space is outside the IDU department, which is near the main hospital entrance, opposite the disabled parking bay (car park number 2).
 For directions to the car parking space please see the map here.